Percut Sei Tuan

-Percut Sei Tuan District
+Percut Sei Tuan is an administrative district (kecamatan) of Deli Serdang Regency in the province of North Sumatra, Indonesia.
 The district covers an area of 190.29 km2 which lies immediately to the east of the city of Medan.
 At the 2010 Census it had 384,672 inhabitants and at the 2020 Census 402,468 inhabitants, making it one of the most populated districts in Indonesia; the official estimate as at mid 2024 was 424,156 - comprising 213,404 males and 210,752 females.

+Administration

-It is composed of twenty 'villages' (many of which are suburban to Medan), all sharing the postcode of 20371, set out below with their areas and their populations at the 2010 Census and 2020 Census, together with the official estimates as at mid 2024.
-Two of these are classed as urban villages (kelurahan) - Kenangan and Kenangan Baru; the other eighteen are classed as rural villages (desa).
+The district is composed of twenty 'villages' (many of which are suburban to Medan), all sharing the postcode of 20371.
+These are set out below with their areas and their populations at the 2010 Census and 2020 Census, together with the official estimates as at mid 2024.
+For ease of reference these are grouped below into four geographical sectors, which have no administrative significance.
+Two of these villages are classed as urban villages (kelurahan) - Kenangan and Kenangan Baru; the other eighteen are nominally classed as rural villages (desa).
 The administrative centre of the Percut Sei Tuan district is located in the town of Tembung in the south of the district.